Search

 Toiletries: What to Bring and What Counts as "Travel Size"

 Toiletries are where short trips quietly gain weight.
-The fix is to decant your essentials into travel-size containers of 3.4 ounces or less and keep them contained in a dedicated travel toiletry bag rather than loose among your clothes.
+Your toiletries packing list should be built from travel size toiletries: decant your essentials into containers of 3.4 ounces or less and keep them contained in a dedicated travel toiletry bag rather than loose among your clothes.
 A structured organizer, such as our Double Zip Toiletry Bag with its water-resistant lining, keeps spills from reaching your wardrobe and pulls out in one motion at security.
 The same instinct that helps you organize jewelry for travel without tangling applies here: give small items a home and the whole bag stays calm.
 Bring the products you use daily and nothing aspirational; a weekend rarely calls for the full routine.

-TSA & Carry-On Rules: Packing Toiletries and Liquids for the Plane
+TSA & Carry-On Rules: How to Pack Toiletries for a Flight

 If you are flying carry-on only, the TSA 3-1-1 rule governs your toiletries.
-Liquids, gels, aerosols, creams, and pastes must travel in containers of 3.4 ounces (100 milliliters) or less, all fitting inside one quart-size, clear, resealable bag, with one bag allowed per passenger.
+Liquids, gels, aerosols, creams, and pastes must travel in containers of 3.4 ounces (100 milliliters) or less, all fitting inside one quart size bag that is clear and resealable, with one bag allowed per passenger.
 The definition of liquid is broader than most travelers expect: toothpaste, sunscreen, and mascara all count.
 Medically necessary liquids are exempt but should be declared at the checkpoint.
-Keep that quart bag near the top of your duffle so it lifts out without unpacking the rest.
+Knowing how to pack toiletries for a flight is mostly a matter of placement, so keep that quart bag near the top of your duffle where it lifts out without unpacking the rest.

 How to Pack It All Into the Duffle (Pack-Light Method)